Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *c) Engineering Personnel are granted full access to the power plant to fulfill their duties.*

+14) All personnel are not allowed to loiter around or repeatedly open the entrances to areas that they do not have access to under the Articles of Service.
+This includes the TSZ airlock, Entity Area hangar doors, Ore Depot fence gate, etc.

 # **Article 3: Specific Precept**